Fredericktown, Columbiana County, Ohio

-Fredericktown is a historic unincorporated community at the confluence of the north and middle forks of Little Beaver Creek in northeastern St. Clair Township, Columbiana County, Ohio, United States.
-It lies about six miles north of nearby East Liverpool and about 50 miles west of Pittsburgh.
-It is known for its historic buildings and its natural environment.
+Fredericktown is an unincorporated community in northeastern St. Clair Township, Columbiana County, Ohio, United States.
+It is located at the confluence of the north and middle forks of Little Beaver Creek.

 History

-Fredericktown was laid out in 1833 by George Frederick, and named for him.
+Fredericktown was laid out in 1833 by George Frederick, and was subsequently named for him.
 A former variant name was Saint Clair.
 A post office called Saint Clair operated between 1848 and 1918.

 Historic sites

 Despite its small size, Fredericktown has a number of historic buildings.
 These include an unusual octagonal building which was used variously over the years as a general store, a school and the village post office; two churches (one of which was deconsecrated and is now privately owned); several private homes constructed of locally quarried sandstone; several log cabins; a one-room schoolhouse; a number of barns; and the former Stagecoach Inn, which has been a private home for some years.